ldynia/git-workshop/readme.md

 ### The tree
 One way of thinking about version control is to associate it with a tree.
 Every tree has many branches that originate in common root.
 Moreover, a branch has many leaves that grow along the branches.

 The essence of working with version control is basically to create branches and leaves.
 A branch symbolize development path or a direction of your work.
 A leaf is a contribution to the branch it can be a line(s) of code, or a segment of text.
-It can be even a number of bytes introduce to an image file.
+It can be even a number of bytes introduce to binary file.

 ## Git config
 Before we start working with Git we have to configure it first.
 Let's add basic information associated with our Git user such  a **username** and an **email**. **Remember to set appropriate username and email to yours account !!!**